htmsk138/noto-simple/README.md

 # Noto Simple

-Contributors: Hitomi Seki
+Contributors: htmsk138
 Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready, two-columns, right-sidebar, editor-style, sticky-post, blog
-Requires at least: 4.0
+Requires at least: 5.0
-Tested up to: 4.8
+Tested up to: 5.0
-Stable tag: 1.0.0
+Stable tag: trunk
 License: GNU General Public License v2 or later
 License URI: LICENSE

-A WordPress theme called Noto Simple.
+Noto Simple is a WordPress theme with a simple design using Google’s Noto font.

 ## Description

-Noto Simple is a WordPress theme with a simple design developed by Hitomi Seki using Google’s [Noto font](https://www.google.com/get/noto/).

-## Installation

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
-3. Click Activate to use your new theme right away.

-## Frequently Asked Questions

-### Does this theme support any plugins?

-Noto Simple includes support for Infinite Scroll in Jetpack.
+Noto Simple is developed based on the following concepts.

+### Simple design

+The theme has only minimum stylings to make the site readable, without uniqueness nor characteristics.

+### Multi-language font

+Noto font provides different font files for each character set of various languages.
+The theme itself only loads Noto Sans with the basic latin character set, so it's recommended to use [Noto Font Loader](https://github.com/htmsk138/noto-font-loader) that automatically loads the correct font file for your site's language.
+The plugin also lets you use Noto Serif besides Noto Sans.

+### Accessibility

+It meets below accessibility standards:

+* Visitor can navigate within the site with only keyboards
+* Voice reader can read the contents in the correct order
+* The background colour and the text colour have enough contrast
+* The site is readable to anyone regardless of their type of colour vision.

+### Customise features

+The site owner can customize the site’s look in admin panel:

+* Choose the blog-related pages’ sidebar position (none, left and right)
+* Upload logo image (to be displayed instead of site title)
+* Upload background image

 ## Changelog

+### 1.1
+* Fix CSS
+* Passed the role to load different language font files to Noto Font Loader plugin

-### 1.0 - February 1 2019
+### 1.0
 * Initial release

 ## Credits